 About the estate:

-By entrusting the winemaking to Christophe Dussotour, Philippe Casteja has proven to be an inspired owner.
-The work in both the vineyard and the cellar pays the utmost respect to this terroir, ideally situated in the heart of the plateau.
-This wine is one of the least known on the legendary Pomerol plateau.
+By entrusting the technical direction to Christophe Dussotour, Philippe Casteja has proven to be an inspired owner.
+The work in both the vineyard and the cellar is carried out with the utmost respect for this terroir, ideally situated in the center of the plateau.
+This cru is one of the least well-known on the legendary Pomerol plateau.
 The great finesse and freshness of the current vintage result in a wine that ages harmoniously.

 Robert Parker - Wine Advocate